HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/nustar/data-analysis-nustar.md

 First, we need to create source and background region files.

-The source regions is a circle centered on the source with a radius of 150 arcseconds, while the background region is an annulus with an inner and outer radii of 180 and 300 arcseconds, respectively.
+The source region is a circle centered on the our target's coordinates with a radius of 150 arcseconds, while the background region is an annulus with inner and outer radii of 180 and 300 arcseconds respectively.

 ```{code-cell} python
 # write region files